AriFordsham/GHCWiki/surviving-windows.md

 ## `Mingw-w64`

 `Mingw-w64` is a compiler toolchain based upon `gcc` targeting Windows systems which is packaged with the `msys2` distribution.
 It started as a fork of the `mingw` toolchain.
+A fair amount of useful information about `mingw-w64` can be found on the project's [ wiki](https://sourceforge.net/p/mingw-w64/wiki2/Home/).

 Executables produced with the `mingw-w64` toolchain will link only against `msvcrt` and a few native Windows libraries (e.g. `ntdll` and `kernel32`).